theopn/haunted-tiles/README.md

 ## Keybindings

-Most of the default i3/Sway keybindings are used.
+Most of the default i3/Sway keybindings are kept.
 Notable keybindings include:

 - `$mod` is the super key
 - `$mod + Return`: opens terminal
 - `$mod + hjkl`: focuses the left, down, up, or right window
-- `$mod + Shift + hjkl`: moves the current window to left, donw, up, or right
+- `$mod + Shift + hjkl`: moves the current window to left, down, up, or right
-- `$mod + f`: toggles the full screen mode
+- `$mod + f`: toggles the full-screen mode
 - `$mod + s/w/e`: toggles the stacking, tabbed, or split (tiling) layout
 - `$mod + Shift space`: toggles floating mode for the current window
 - `$mod + 1-9`: moves to workspace 1 - 9
 - `$mod + Shift + 1-9`: moves the current window to workspace 1 - 9
 - `$mod + r`: enters the resize mode

-- For the complete list of keybindings, reference the config file
+For the complete list of keybindings, reference the config file.

 List of keybindings differing from the default i3/Sway: